ryanslikesocool/EaseKit/README.md

 - `quaternion`

 If [ClockKit](https://github.com/ryanslikesocool/ClockKit) (2.0.0 or later) is included in the project, convenience functions to start timers with easings and interpolators are enabled.

+If [UnityFoundation](https://github.com/ryanslikesocool/UnityFoundation) (0.1.0-pre.1 or later) is included in the project, interpolators for types provided by the library are enabled.\
+Support `UnityFoundation` interpolator types include:
+- `ClosedRange<Float>`

 ## Acknowledgements
 [Robert Penner's Easing Functions](http://robertpenner.com/easing/)\